The COL data pipeline

 Benefits of using ChecklistBank

 All authors of species lists are encouraged to publish their work through ChecklistBank.
-Every dataset published this way will receive a DOI for ready citation and will be accessible through the same interfaces and API as the COL Checklist, ensuring that the contents of any checklist can be used within a wide range of biodiversity software and tools.
+Every dataset published this way will receive a DOI for ready citation and will be accessible through the same interfaces and API as the Catalogue of Life, ensuring that the contents of any checklist can be used within a wide range of biodiversity software and tools.
 COL will track and report uses and citation of each checklist.
-Where relevant, publishing information to ChecklistBank will accelerate corresponding updates to the COL Checklist.
+Where relevant, publishing information to ChecklistBank will accelerate corresponding updates to the Catalogue of Life.

-The illustration at the top of this page shows the key stages in the construction of the COL Checklist:
+The illustration at the top of this page shows the key stages in the construction of the Catalogue of Life:

 1: Preparing and curating checklists